The Cairngorms Up-Close: Gallery

 About: Parent bugs get their name from the maternal brood care exhibited by the species, with female adults guarding eggs and hatched young.
 These shieldbugs feed on birch and alder and are widespread across Great Britain.

-Date range for adult records: 4 June to 6 September
+Date range for live (non-diapausing) adult records: 4 June to 11 September (100 days)

 Red-legged shieldbug (Pentatoma rufipes)